South Africa Travel Tips: 12 Things You Must Know Before Your Trip

 When Is the Best Time

-Safety is a primary concern for many travellers to South Africa.
-Having visited Cape Town and the Johannesburg area over ten times, our latest journey in July 2023 took us from Cape Town to Knysna.
-The cost of living here is quite affordable compared to Europe, allowing frequent dining out and shopping.
+Safety is a primary concern for many travellers, and having visited Cape Town and the Johannesburg area over ten times, our latest journey last July took us from Cape Town to Knysna.
+The cost of living here is quite affordable compared to Europe, allowing frequent dining out and shopping without breaking the budget.

 1 How about safety in South Africa?
 Safety Precautions